 [Enter ADAM with a rifle.
 The boy points it, shoots.]

 CHARLIE What a shot!
-He hit that can from fifty yards away.
+He hit that disc from fifty yards away!

 [Adam fumbles around trying to reload the gun.
 He finally manages to do it, and points once more, shooting another good round.]